 There is only one problem.
 When the shooting starts, when the tanks must perform as tanks, cardboard performs exactly as expected: it burns.
 Under live fire, the illusion of armor vanishes, leaving nothing but wreckage.

 If your system never faces real world pressure, maybe the cardboard holds.
-But for critical infrastructure, when the threat comes, you don’t want a shell that was chosen for comfort.
+But for any application and especially critical infrastructure, when the threat comes, you don’t want a tank that was chosen for comfort.
 You want something that was built to defend.

 Why Crytica Security Uses C Language

-At Crytica Security, we don’t build cybersecurity tools for general-purpose desktops or cloud servers with unlimited memory and bandwidth.
-We build tools for OT environments — industrial control systems, embedded devices, and infrastructure where every byte and millisecond matters.
-These mission-critical environments demand a different standard.
+At Crytica Security, we do build cybersecurity tools for general-purpose desktops and cloud servers with unlimited memory and bandwidth.
+However, we also build tools for OT environments — industrial control systems, embedded devices, and infrastructure where every byte and millisecond matters.
+We build tools for all mission-critical environments, and these must be built to a higher standard.

 That’s why our Rapid Detection & Alert (RDA) system is written in C language.

 Our detection probes must be small enough to run on semi-isolated devices with minimal RAM and processing power.
 They need to scan memory in near real time without disrupting operations.
 They need to be resilient, precise, and fast.
-Our RDA system needs to do all of that with no room for runtime interpretation or bloat.
+Our RDA system needs to do all of that without the inefficiencies of runtime interpretation and bloat, and absolutely without an Interpreter’s inherent vulnerabilities.

 C language gives us control over how memory is allocated, how instructions are executed, and how the system behaves under stress.
 It lets us build tools that are small enough to fit, efficient enough to work, and secure enough to trust.

-Could we have built the RDA system in an interpreted language?
+Could we have built RDA in an interpreted language?
 Possibly.
-But it wouldn’t have been fast enough, small enough, or reliable enough.
+But it wouldn’t have been fast enough, small enough, reliable enough, or secure enough.
 And in OT security, “almost enough” is the same as failure.

 Don’t Defend with Cardboard Tanks

 Interpreted languages have their place.
-They are excellent for dashboards, scripting, and applications where flexibility and speed of development are more important than raw performance.
-But they don’t belong at the heart of your cybersecurity infrastructure, especially not in OT environments where uptime, safety, and resilience are non-negotiable.
+They are excellent for dashboards, scripting, and applications where flexibility and speed of development are more important than security and raw performance.
+But they don’t belong at the heart of any critical applications.
+If there is a mere modicum of security required — that is, if an application has any access at all to critical data and/or critical system control — it should not be written in an interpreted language.
+This is especially true in OT environments where uptime, safety, and resilience are non-negotiable.

 Security begins at the foundation.
-And that foundation includes the language your cybersecurity tools are built in.
+And that foundation includes the language your applications are built in.
 If you’re protecting critical infrastructure, running on constrained hardware, or detecting malware in real world scenarios, you need more than convenience.

-Some developers defend these choices by pointing to so-called “safe” languages — environments filled with guardrails meant to prevent mistakes.
+Some developers defend the choice not to use C by pointing to so-called “safe” languages — environments filled with guardrails meant to prevent mistakes.
 Yet safety through limitation is not the same as security through understanding.
-In our next discussion, we’ll examine how the pursuit of “safe” languages evolved from a well-intentioned idea into another form of cardboard.
+In our next discussion, we’ll examine how the pursuit of “safe” languages evolved from a well-intentioned idea into another form of cardboard tank.

 Built in C language for speed, size, and control, the RDA system is purpose-built for cybersecurity in OT and critical infrastructure.
 Want to see how it performs in the real world?
 Reach out to our team to book a demo.